jhauberg/dledger/MANUAL.md

 $ dledger report ~/.journal --period=tomorrow:
 ```

-*Replace "tomorrow" with the date a day after today.*

 In this example, the period will stretch from tomorrow (inclusive) through the last forecasted transaction.

 ### Report forecasted income weights